Downtown Leduc’s History

 NOW

-Leduc's historic main street can be traced back as early as 1891, when the Calgary and Edmonton Railway was completed through the heart of the village of Leduc.
+can be traced back as early as 1891!
+It all started when the Calgary and Edmonton Railway was completed through the village of Leduc.

 The 1900s saw the growth of West Railroad Street (Main Street) and included hotels, a bakery and a general store.

-The home of Dr. Robert Woods gives a glimpse into life in 1920s-40s Leduc.
+The original home of Dr. Robert Woods gives a glimpse into life in 1920s-40s Leduc.

 The upper-middle-class home was built in 1927, with a Craftsmen-style design and medical wing painstakingly restored to the art deco period.